Little Mallard Becomes a Momma

 For about three weeks, they were completely inseparable.
 They ate, looked for bugs, swam and slept next to each other.
 Although he was wild, the male mallard would actually let me walk right up close to him, since all he wanted was to be near Little Mallard.

 One morning, Little Mallard didn’t show up for the morning feeding, and the male mallard had disappeared as well.
 She didn’t show up the next day, or the next day, or even the day after that, and I was starting to worry if something had happened to her as we have owls, hawks, and coyotes nearby!
+There was just no sign of her in the yard.

 After being gone for four days, I suddenly spotted her heading to the pond for a swim.
 Normally, Little Mallard would slowly meander over, checking the grass for bugs, and quacking here and there along the way…but not today!
 Little Mallard was definitely on a mission and in a hurry!